 The School also offers an integrated Masters for undergraduates and a Diploma for postgraduates in Physician Associate studies.
-Successful graduates from this course are eligible to sit the national Physicians Associate exam and once successful apply for registration as a UK Physicians Associate.
-This group of professionals, although relatively new to the UK are designed to form part of the integrated NHS workforce of the future, and employment of registered Physician Associates is at present close to 100 percent.
+Successful graduates from these courses are eligible to sit the national Physicians Associate exam and once successful apply for registration as a UK Physicians Associate This group of professionals, although relatively new to the UK are designed to form part of the integrated NHS workforce of the future, and employment of registered Physician Associates is at present close to 100 percent.

 The School also offers postgraduate medical courses for general practitioners (GPs) and other health professionals who want to develop skills and knowledge in clinical and non-clinical roles, with the objective of increasing specialisation, enhancing leadership skills and developing practice.
 Our quality-assured programmes offer personal and professional development to support revalidation and equip health professionals with the skills they need to respond to the new healthcare environment.
 We have achieved this through collaboration with the North West England Faculty of the Royal College of General Practitioners and the North Western Deanery.